dnschnur/piday.github.com/events/index.md

 ### Explore the Upper Valley ###

-e invite you to taste and explore all that the Upper Valley has to offer.
+We invite you to taste and explore all that the Upper Valley has to offer.
 Here are a few of our favorite spots or you can check out the Visitors pages of the [Hanover](http://www.hanoverchamber.org/index.php?id=178&page=Hanover%20Area%20Chamber%20of%20Commerce%20-%20Visitors) and [Lebanon](http://lebanonchamber.com/visitors/) Chambers of Commerce for inspiration.

 Insert our spots here.